Twelve films in as many months

 The short answer is: yes and no. We are looking for both paid and unpaid involvement in the project.

-We’re also happy to reciprocate support.
+As with a lot of short films, this is a self-funded project, and one where the emphasis is on learning, experience, experimentation and building networks.
+We definitely can’t afford to hire professional crews for every set, as we are not making money off this project.
+However, we’re happy to reciprocate support!
 Cassia works as a professional script editor and Richard can DoP, AC, gaff and grip to a reasonable level, and even do a bit of sound.
-If these are roles you need on your projects, then definitely get in touch.
+If these are roles you need on your projects, then definitely send us an email at snapgatefilms@gmail.com.

-What will we do with these films?
+What will we do with the films when they’re complete?

 We haven’t thought too hard about distribution yet.
-If we think one or more films are good enough, we will definitely consider entering them into festivals, and we’ve had reasonable success both in the UK and internationally over the last few years.
+If we think one or more films are good enough, we will enter them into festivals, as we’ve had reasonable festival success both in the UK and internationally over the last few years.
+Equally, we’re also thinking about other forms of distribution, but this is still TBC.